ADF Logo

 Kate Anderson

-Senior Counsel, Director of Center for Parental Rights
+Senior Counsel and Director, Center for Parental Rights

 Kate Anderson serves as senior counsel with Alliance Defending Freedom, where she is the director of the Center for Parental Rights.
+In this role, she leads the team working to ensure schools respect the role of parents in directing the upbringing, education, and health care of their children.

-Prior to joining ADF, Anderson was an associate attorney with Ellis, Li & McKinstry, PLLC, in Seattle, where she litigated both civil and criminal cases.
-She served on the trial team in Stormans v.
-Wiesman, a pivotal case in defense of freedom of conscience for pharmacists in Washington state.
+Prior to joining ADF in 2015, Anderson was an associate attorney with Ellis, Li & McKinstry, PLLC, in Seattle, where she litigated both civil and criminal cases.
 Anderson obtained her law degree magna cum laude in 2009 from Gonzaga University School of Law, where she served on the Gonzaga Law Review.
 Anderson is admitted to the state bars of Arizona and Washington, the U.S. Supreme Court, and several federal district and appellate courts.